Read on for the prologue & first chapter of my new book Hearts Divine – a whole SIX WEEKS before release!

 For days afterwards I refused to speak.
 I was too traumatized by what I’d seen.

 What I’d done.

-My eyelids flutter shut.
-Another attempt to keep Detective Peters out of my head.
-I see Dante.
-That last image of him burns the strongest – his body broken from the bullets but those dark circles still burning just as fiercely for me.
+I close my eyes briefly – another attempt to keep Detective Peters out of my head.
+When I do I see Dante.
+That last image of him burns the strongest, his body broken from the bullets but those dark circles still burning just as fiercely for me.

 “We can help you, you know.”

 Detective Peters’ scowl has softened.
 Don’t do that.
 Don’t be nice to me.
 I’m so much stronger when you’re being a dick.
 I once told Dante that I hated standing out to anyone.
 Now look at me.
 A perpetually hunted ‘Person Of Interest’ until I can convince the FBI otherwise.

 Instinctively, I reach for my necklace and the detective’s gaze dips to watch as I run my fingers along the delicate silver chain and pendant.